horvbalint/robolt/README.md

 ## Disclaimer
 We take no responsibility for any demage done by this package.

-If you find anything that isn't working or not up to the documentation create a pull request over on [github](https://github.com/horvbalint/robogo/issues).
+If you find anything that isn't working or not up to the documentation, please open issue or a pull request over on [github](https://github.com/horvbalint/robolt/issues).

 Thank You in advance!

 <a name="installSection"></a>